moinakdas/Wayside-Installation-Tracker/README.md

 AXC001.activities.preOpTesting.date = None            #No date availiable as testing not completed AXC001.notes = "Pre-Op Testing delayed"               #Note made on specific axle counter installation
 ```
+## Library Operation

+The script takes care of taking data from the properly formatted spreadsheet and internalizing it within its own class structure.
+It generates a series of arrays, one for each equipment type (one array corresponds to a sheet in the workbook).

+Each array is then sorted by the stationing of the equipment mentioned (lowest stationing -> highest stationing) using MergeSort.
+This allows for binary search to be utilized when searching for equipment by location.